 Born and raised in Israel I moved to NYC in 2003.
 I am fluent in English and Hebrew and treat in both languages.

-As a yoga teacher I specialize in alignment based vinyasa and therapeutic yoga for emotional well being and trauma relief*.
+As a yoga teacher I specialize in therapeutic yoga for emotional well being and trauma relief*.
 I completed my training in 2009 and have been teaching since then.
 I strive to offer a safe, non-judgmental environment for students to explore their bodies, observe their minds and confront and overcome their fears, limitations, or obstacles both on and off the mat.
-I currently teach group and private classes in NYC.
-I also lead yoga and meditation workshops and retreats worldwide and teach specialized workshops on yoga for emotional well being and trauma relief for mental health practitioners, yoga teachers and yoga students.
+I lead yoga and meditation workshops and retreats worldwide and teach specialized workshops on yoga for emotional well being and trauma relief for mental health practitioners, yoga teachers and yoga students.